barfowl/OpenSubdiv/documentation/bfr_overview.rst

 represented by Bfr::Surface.

-Each face of the mesh has an implicit local 2D parameterization and individual coordinates of that parameterization are used to evaluate it's corresponding Surface.
+Each face of the mesh has an implicit local 2D parameterization and individual coordinates of that parameterization are used to evaluate its corresponding Surface.
 In general, 3- and 4-sided faces use the same parameterizations for quad and triangular patches used elsewhere in
 OpenSubdiv: